Kostassoid/materialist/README.md

 ## Limitations

 - Both key and value must be UTF-8 strings (no null keys obviously).
+- Only JSON or primitive values are supported.
 - Kafka consumer currently uses single thread per topic.
-- no metrics reporting yet
 - no key names conflict (same keys from different partitions) resolution yet

 ## License